 The feeling that something is stuck in the throat when you are not swallowing is called globus pharyngeus or globus sensation.
 It’s a common experience.
 Globus feels like a lump in the throat just behind the trachea (windpipe).
 It can feel like a piece of food or a pill won’t go down.
 However, it has nothing to do with swallowing.
 It doesn’t happen when swallowing but often improves when people eat.
 The feeling can last for days or weeks.
 Globus doesn’t hurt, but it can be bothersome.
 The throat might feel tight or like one is close to choking.
 Unless something is stuck in the throat, that feeling of a lump is usually nothing to worry about.
 It will eventually pass.
 If it doesn’t go away, this can signify a more severe problem, especially if there are other symptoms.

-What causes the feeling of something stuck in the throat?
+Save on prescriptions for the feeling of something stuck in the throat with a SingleCare prescription discount card.

 Globus is the persistent feeling that something is stuck in the throat but has nothing to do with eating or swallowing.
 This sensation is often at its worst when people aren’t eating or drinking.
 Healthcare professionals haven’t figured out the causes of that feeling.
 They believe the possible causes include tension in the throat muscles, swelling, structural abnormalities, and improper functioning of the esophagus (food pipe).
 Several medical conditions are associated with globus sensation, including: